 Wheaton Arts and Cultural Center is thrilled to celebrate its 50th anniversary as one of the most unusual and creative landmarks in the Northeast!

 Founded by glass magnate Frank H. Wheaton Jr. to be a turn of the 20th-century glass town destination, the first WheatonArts buildings opened to the public in 1970.
-Now in its 50th year, WheatonArts has become an international gathering for artists exploring the limits of their creativity, a hub for the region’s cultural diversity, and has earned regional, national, and international recognition for its unique collections and programs.
+50 years later, WheatonArts has become an international hub for artists exploring the limits of their creativity and a reception for the region’s cultural diversity.
+It has additionally earned regional, national, and international recognition for its unique collections and programs.